 The bottom line is any legislation that impacts your 401(k), IRA or other kind of retirement plan needs to be scrutinized.
 While the SECURE Act has a nice name and looks good on paper, when you dig into the nitty-gritty, it’s anything but “secure.”

 You’ll gain many advantages missing from 401(k)s and IRAs, such as guaranteed growth, control of your money, liquidity, safety, and numerous tax advantages.
-To find out how a custom-tailored plan can help you reach your financial goals and objectives – without taking any unnecessary risks, request a FREE, no-obligation Analysis and referral to an Authorized Advisor.
+To find out how a custom-tailored plan can help you reach your financial goals and objectives – without taking any unnecessary risks, request a FREE, no-obligation Analysis and referral to a Professional.